GLOBAL MARKETS-Shares fall, gasoline rises after storm's damage

 By Herbert Lash

-NEW YORK, Oct 31 Wall Street resumed trading on Wednesday with shares moving lower after monster storm Sandy forced a two-day closure due to weather for the first time since 1888, but U.S. gasoline futures surged in the face of potentially long-term supply disruptions at the East Coast's second-largest refinery.
+NEW YORK, Oct 31 Wall Street began trading on Wednesday after monster storm Sandy forced a two-day closure due to weather for the first time since 1888, with shares trading lower but U.S. gasoline futures surging in the face of potentially long-term supply disruptions at the East Coast's second-largest refinery.

-The storm left swaths of the region crippled by flooding and power outages, suggesting lower fuel consumption.
+The storm left swaths of the East Coast crippled by flooding and power outages, suggesting lower fuel consumption.
 But gasoline futures for November hit their highest level in more than two weeks as traders scrambled to cover positions ahead of the contract's expiry later Wednesday.

 The storm, which killed at least 50 people, may cause up to $15 billion in insured losses, according to one disaster-modeling company.
 Traders said speculators were behind much of the buying in lumber futures as they anticipated demand to rise.